-Members may raise funds directly in support of service activities that meet local, environmental, educational, public safety, homeland security, or other human needs.
+If included on the member's Position Description and if approved by the Arkansas Service Commission, members may raise funds directly in support of service activities that meet local, environmental, educational, public safety, homeland security, or other human needs.

 Fundraising must not exceed 10% of the member's total hours of commitment.